CesarJZO/C/readme.md

 # ~/C

 Here I'll document my journey through C language.
-In [Documentation](#documentation) are the syntax, commands and other stuff that may need to be remembered.
-In [Programs](#programs) are some tests for some exercises or other things.
+In [*Documentation*](#documentation) is the syntax, commands and other stuff that may need to be remembered.
+In [*Programs*](#programs) are some tests for some exercises or other things.

 ## Getting started